Sustainable Systems Master of science degree

 Example research project: Evaluating strategies for sustainable renovation of RIT campus buildings

-Our graduates have a 100 percent placement rate, in part because of RIT’s dedication to career counseling and ongoing relationships with employers.
+Graduates of the sustainable systems MS have a 100 percent placement rate, in part because of RIT’s dedication to career counseling and ongoing relationships with employers.
 This means that all of our graduates gain employment or choose to further their education shortly after graduating.
-And If you’re interested in pursuing a career more focused in academia or research, the master’s degree is also an excellent stepping stone to a doctoral program, such as RIT’s Ph.D. in sustainability, if you take the route of completing a thesis while here.
+And If you’re interested in pursuing a career more focused on academia or research, the master’s degree is also an excellent stepping stone to a doctoral program, such as RIT’s Ph.D. in sustainability, if you take the route of completing a thesis while here.

 -